What’s the difference between internal vs external job titles? It depends on who you ask.

 Another example:

-Some brands get creative with their job titles, which is fun, but it doesn’t always translate to applies.
+Some brands get creative with their job titles, which is fun.
+But it doesn’t always translate to people applying.
 Here are some internal titles job seekers aren’t searching for (even if they sound cool):

 In this case, keep the funny and creative titles like “Chief Geek” (CTO) and “Money Maestro” (Accounting Manager) for internal use once someone is hired.
 But use the “search-friendly” external titles to get more visibility for your postings.